openhab/org.openhab.binding.zwave/doc/benext/heatingcontrol_0_0.md

 ### Parameter 3: T room update difference

 Difference of temperature before new update
-The value that the room temperature must differ (compared to his previous send value) before an unsolicited room temperature report is send to the associated node.
+<p&gtThe value that the room temperature must differ (compared to his previous send value) before an unsolicited room temperature report is send to the associated node. </p&gt
 Values in the range 1 to 255 may be set.

 The manufacturer defined default value is ```1```.